agdevansh1809/WanderLust/README.md

 ## ✨ Features

-- 🧭 Browse campgrounds with images and details.
+- 🧭 Browse listings with images and details.
-- ➕ Create, Edit & Delete campground listings (authenticated users only).
+- ➕ Create, Edit & Delete listings (authenticated users only).
 - 💬 Add & manage reviews for each campground.
 - 🔐 Secure authentication with sessions and password hashing (Passport.js).
 - ☁️ Image upload using Cloudinary.